Brook Trout

 Rainbow Trout

-Rainbow trout feature a pinkish lateral stripe and many small black spots, lacking the red spots with blue halos found on brook trout.
+Rainbow trout feature a prominent pinkish-red lateral stripe and many small black spots, but they lack the red spots with blue halos.

 Frequently Asked Questions